What are Brownfields?

 City Center Urban Renewal District

-The City Center Urban Renewal District (193 acres centered on downtown Tigard) is another area in which brownfield grant activities will be focused.
+The City Center Urban Renewal District (193 acres centered on downtown Tigard) is another area in which brownfield grant activities were focused.
 The City Center Urban Renewal Plan includes projects funded by tax increment financing to revitalize the downtown.
 Redevelopment in the downtown area will continue the improvements made in the Urban Renewal District over the last several years.

 Potential brownfield sites may fall within Tigard’s Enterprise Zone.
 Businesses inside the Enterprise Zone may be eligible for a three to five year tax exemption on new equipment, facilities and buildings.
 Learn more about Tigard's Enterprise Zone.

-Tigard’s employment land (industrial, commercial and mixed use) is another focus of the grant.
+Tigard’s employment land (industrial, commercial and mixed use) was another focus of the grant.
 Tigard has a shortage of developable industrial land.
 Addressing potential brownfield sites through remediation and re-development is one way the city can increase land supply and add land back into the available inventory.

 Financing: Grants and Loans

 The City of Tigard Brownfields Initiative can provide complimentary technical assistance to property owners, developers, and community members.
 Additional resources are also available:

 EPA Brownfields Resources